xcomagent95/Geosoftware2021/README.md

 The impressum page contains all legal information regarding the application and links to additional material.
 It can be accessed via "http://localhost:3000/impressum".

 # Database
+Data (locations and tours) are stored in a dedicated database.
+A application employs a MongoDB for this purpose.
+MongoDB is a document-oriented, noSQL database which can store JSON-like documents.
 ## Collections
 **locations:**
 The locations collection contains the locations.